 The most basic type of communal stabling in shared stalls.
 Large (16×16 or larger) stalls can be shared by two individual horses who have already established “friends” and who demonstrate an ability to get along well without scuffles during daytime turnout.
 This is most commonly seen when one high anxiety performance horse is paired with a smaller pony for companionship.
 Visiting a German Olympic farm, we saw this practice at work- pictured below.
 Each horse needs space to lay down on their side and stretch out.

 Overnight Turnout in an Indoor Arena / Round Pen

 If you have a covered indoor arena or round pen that sits empty while horses are placed in stalls overnight, consider improving your horses’ social well being by selecting a few to begin overnight turnout in unused round pens or arenas.
 These areas are ideal for group stabling, because they are generally spacious and have no tight corners where one horse might pin another.

 Similar to turnout in an indoor arena, open stabling is an open-format barn that lacks the walls, doors, gates, and bars of contemporary stabling.
-An open stable can be simply a metal pole barn with kick guards or a space semi-divided with pipe fencing or even corridors of electric fencing to separate individual groups of horses.
+An open stable can be a simple a metal pole barn (with kick guards) or a space semi-divided with pipe fencing or even corridors of electric fencing to separate individual groups of horses.

 Feeding Horses in a Shared Stall